nnjeim/world/README.md

 A Laravel package which provides a list of the countries, states, cities, timezones, currencies and languages.

-The world package can be consumed with Facades, Helpers and Api routes.
+The world package can be consumed with the World Facade, Helpers and Api routes.

 ### Installation